run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 === "Run:ai 2.4 or later"
     Perform the section _Install NVIDIA Device Plugin_ and _GPU Telemetry_.
+    Make sure to update the value of `installedFromGpuOperator` to `false` in the [customized cluster installation](customize-cluster-install.md).

 === "Run:ai 2.3 or earlier"
     Do not perform the section _Install NVIDIA Device Plugin_ and _GPU Telemetry_.